GRAPHIC

 A good logo is clean, simple and memorable.
 A great logo seems an obvious choice, in hindsight.

-These are graphics and promotional materials which are not intended to leave the virtual space.
+In addition to your website, there are graphics and promotional materials which are not intended to leave the virtual space.
 This can be an online only distribution brochure, Power Point (or similar) presentation template, e-mail signatures, social media avatars and banners etc.

 As display screens use a different method of representing colour, namely RGB, the colour codes, variations and possibilities are not the same as print.
 This means that a file meant for digital distribution, is not going to be colour accurate, or even the correct resolution once printed.
 The "off" coloration, combined together with the lack of sharpness in print, can drastically impact the perceived professionalism of the brand.